Selected Stoughton Music Highlights, 1762-1987

 Read about the town tune originally titled, "DEDICATION,"

-composed by Roger Hall in 1986 for the Bicentennial of
+composed by Roger Hall and

 included in the sheet music collection,